arsonistgopher/gops/README.md

 gops is a command to list and diagnose Go processes currently running on your system.

+*__Note:__ This is a fork that contains a set of changes available in a patch.
+The added features extend gops to that statistics can be exported to InfluxDB for memory consumption.*

 ```sh
 $ gops
 983   980    uplink-soecks  go1.9   /usr/local/bin/uplink-soecks